SimonHarte/SpartanGrid/README.md

 ```

 > You can optimise the output css by wrapping all your layouts in the media queries once and define the viewport
-dependent styles to reduce duplication of media queries in the css, but this is probably harder to maintain
+dependent styles to reduce duplication of media queries in the css, but this is probably harder to maintain.

 ## Advanced Usage